-1. Common Outdoor Open Space
+3. Common Outdoor Open Space

 Each project shall provide common outdoor open space either at grade, podium level, or roof level.
 Common outdoor open space areas shall have a minimum dimension of 30 feet and may contain active and/or passive areas and a combination of hardscape and landscape features, but a minimum of 10 percent of the common outdoor open space must be landscaped.
 All common outdoor open space must be accessible to all residents.
-Projects shall provide a minimum of 5 percent common outdoor open space based on the residential lot area.
+Projects shall provide a minimum of 5 percent common outdoor open space based on the residential lot area and including the following: